Zosiasg/Shape/README.md

 ## General Information
-This programme illustrates creation and basic use cases of objects.
+This programme illustrates the concept of interfaces and their usage in class implementation.

 ## Technologies Used
 IntelliJ IDEA 2022.1.1 (Community Edition)